Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Model formulation

 \subsection{Data level}

 Extreme value theory provides an asymptotic theory for the distribution for sample maxima \citep{Coles01, Beirlant04}.
 As gust measurements refer to the highest 3 s average wind speed recorded over the course of a 1 h interval, a generalized extreme value (GEV) distribution serves as a theoretically consistent model for gust observations.
 The GEV distribution is characterized by three parameters: location $\mu$, scale $\varsigma$ and shape $\xi$.
 These parameters may vary both spatially and temporally.
 However, allowing for non-stationarity in $\xi$ largely increases the sampling uncertainty not only for $\xi$, but also for the other parameters \citep{Friederichs09}.
-Moreover, numerous studies on wind gusts assume a Weibull-type GEV model, which imposes an unrealistic upper bound for wind gusts extremes \citep{Perrin06}.
-In order to obtain stable parameter estimates and avoid making assumptions regarding an upper bound for wind gusts, we assume that the shape $\xi$ is stationary and equal to 0, resulting in a Gumbel distribution.
+Therefore we decided to use a constant shape parameter.
+To obtain an estimate of a reasonable $\xi$-value, we conducted single station fits for all weather stations.
+These fits showed either no clear signal or resulted in slightly negative values, implying a Weibull-type GEV (Appendix \ref{A:GEV_shape}).
+The Weibull-type GEV imposes an unrealistic upper bound for wind gusts extremes \citep{Perrin06}.
+In order to obtain stable parameter estimates and avoid making assumptions regarding an upper bound for wind gusts, we assume $\xi=0$, resulting in a Gumbel distribution.
 We model the gust measurements $y_{it}$ at location $\vec{r}_i$, $i \in \{1, \ldots, q\}$, and time $t\in \{1, \ldots, n\}$ as a Gumbel-distribution

 with non-stationary location $\mu_{it}$ ans scale $\varsigma_{it}$.
 As indicated by the indices $i = 1,\ldots, q$ for location and $t = 1,\ldots, N$ for time, the Gumbel parameters are allowed to vary in space and time.
 The reader is referred to Table~\ref{tab:notation} in Appendix~\ref{A:symbols} for a thorough list of notations.